 - Completely submersible

-- Hold a very consistant temperature once it is set correctly
+- Hold a stable temperature once set correctly

 - There are several complaints regarding the lifespan of this heater, but the lifetime warranty should ease any worries about this

-- Can be hard to get it set to the exact temperate you want, since the dial isn’t very detailed
+- Can be hard to get it set to a precise temperature since the dial isn’t very detailed

 3. EHEIM Jager